-The mission of the Human Rights Commission, created in October of 2005, is to foster good relationships among communities and groups of people in Sullivan County.
+The Human Rights Commission was created in October, 2005 to foster good relationships among communities and groups of people in Sullivan County.
 The Human Rights Commission has nine members, all of whom are appointed by the Sullivan County Legislature.
 The County maintains one part time employee who is responsible for day to day tasks associated with the Commission, such as receiving calls, e-mails, complaints, etc.